 The Crown & Kettle

-Dakota
+Dakota Hotel

 With its matt black colour palette, Dakota Hotel’s bar is a place you can go to for all kinds of furtive activities.
 It’s always got a few flash cars parked out front and you are very likely to spot a celeb or two in here – if you can see them in the low lit murkiness.
-But what many don’t realise is that Dakota also has a fancy terrace that runs down the side of its jet black obelisk.
+But what many don’t realise is that Dakota also has a fancy terrace that runs around the outside of its jet black obelisk.
 The heated terraces has a retractable roof to protect from any of the inevitable showers, and glossy white tables with comfy Moroccan-style cushioned seating meaning you can settle down there for a long relaxing afternoon and a few nibbles form the terrace menu.

 Dukes 92